 A list of available questions about a child’s health and development is available from the Health Check Assessment Schedule in a My Health Record and can be completed by parents or the alternate authorised representatives involved in a child’s healthcare.

 The information that relates to the individual’s physical or psychological health, and includes the dispensing of medicines and the provision of aged care, palliative care, and care for a person with a disability.

 Health Professional Online Services (HPOS)

-The service that provides DHS services to health professionals through a secure online channel.
+The service that provides Services Australia services to health professionals through a secure online channel.
 Services accessed through HPOS include application for My Health Record registration and the ability for a HPI-O to link to a CSP.

-The Privacy Act 1988, defines a health service as an activity performed in relation to an individual which is intended or claimed (expressly or otherwise) by the individual or the person performing it:
+The Privacy Act 1988, defines healthcare as an activity performed in relation to an individual which is intended or claimed (expressly or otherwise) by the individual or the person performing it: